 The vast majority (68.3 per cent) said they wanted sex more often than they got it and 84 per cent said their ideal frequency would be two or more times a week, according to The Australian Study of Health and Relationships.

-Based on both her own clinical observations and conversations with colleagues, Matty believes that the number of sex-starved women in Australia is "grossly under-reported and under-discussed".
+Based on both her own clinical observations and conversations with colleagues, Matty believes that the number of women desiring more sex in Australia is “grossly under-reported and under-discussed”.

 In a culture where virility is linked inextricably to masculinity and desirability to femininity, it is hardly surprising that men and women in this predicament choose not to broadcast their bedroom woes.

 Books such as He’s Just Not Up For It Anymore: Why Men Stop Having Sex And What You Can Do About It, by Bob Berkowitz and Susan Yager-Berkowitz, and The Sex-Starved Wife: What To Do When He’s Lost Desire, by Michele Weiner Davis, have started to shed light on what has been, until now, a social taboo.

 “I’d say that low desire in men is America’s best kept secret,” says Michele Weiner Davis.
 Some local therapists believe it is Australia’s, too.